-One of the most serious flaws in a blog about the Camino de Santiago is not talking about the Camino Vadiniense, which is usually because it is not a very busy route (so you can get little juice in the economic).
+One of the most serious flaws in a blog about the Camino de Santiago is not talking about the Vadinian way.
+It is not a very busy route (so you can get little juice in the economic).
 However, the true lover of the Path has to know the peculiarities of this route, which is, in our opinion, the hardest that exists.

 However, if you like challenges is an exciting route, a route that will mark a before and after in your life Begin!